Rocketseat/adonis-bull/README.md

 # ✔  create    app/Jobs/UserRegisterEmail.ts
 ```

-This command will create a file with the `jobs` that will be processed at `start/jobs.ts`
-and add the job created.
+This command will generate a file at `app/Jobs` and add the created job at `start/jobs.ts`.

 ```ts
 const jobs = ["App/Jobs/UserRegisterEmail"]